Lower bound theorems for general polytopes: Higher dimensional faces

 \begin{lemma} Any $d$-dimensional polytope with $d+2$ facets is, for some $r,s$ and $t$ with $d=r+s+t$, a $t$-fold pyramid over {$\Delta_{r,s}$}.
 It has $(r+1)(s+1)+t$ vertices, and the number of its $m$-dimensional faces is

 \end{lemma}

-Since $F_{d-1}(d+1,d)=\{d+1\}$, and $\min F_{d-1}(v,d)>d+1$ if $v>d+1$, it is clear that, amongst all $d$-polytopes with $d+k$ vertices, the triplex minimises the number of facets.
+Recall that $F_{d-1}(d+1,d)=\{d+1\}$, that $\min F_{d-1}(v,d)>d+1$ if $v>d+1$, and that every triplex other than the simplex has $d+2$ facets.
+Thus, amongst all $d$-polytopes with $d+k$ vertices, the triplex minimises the number of facets.
 In general it is not the unique minimiser.
 But sometimes it is; it depends on the value of $k$.
-The next result {\red reformulates} the special case of a result of McMullen \cite[Theorem 2]{M}, in which only polytopes with no more than $2d$ vertices are considered.
+The next result reformulates the special case of a result of McMullen \cite[Theorem 2]{M}, in which only $d$-polytopes with no more than $2d$ vertices are considered.

 \begin{proposition} Fix $k$ with $2\le k\le d$.
 Then

 (i) $\min F_{d-1}(d+k,d)=\phi_{d-1}(d+k,d)=d+2$;

 (ii) the minimum is attained by $M_{k,d-k}$;